ayoubft/ayoubft.github.io/projects/covid-19-vis.md

+---
+layout: archive
-# 😷 COVID-19 Data Visualization Dashboard
+title: 😷 COVID-19 Data Visualization Dashboard
+---

 Use a slider to view count of Covid-19 confirmed cases in a specific date of a given week.